radandreicristian/sa-caps/README.md

-# (Work in Progress) Joint Intent Detection and Slot Labeling via Self-Attention Capsule Networks
+# (Work in Progress) Joint Intent Detection and Slot Labeling via Self-Routing Capsule Networks

 PyTorch implementation of a theoretized custom deep learning architecture that jointly solves intent detection and slot labeling by adapting the self-routing capsule model from computer vision.